 Others receive comfort knowing YOUR wishes when you can't speak for yourself.

-Doctors will make decisions that are best, not based on fear of litigation.
+Doctors more likely to make decisions that are best, instead of protocol.

 Family will be less likely to argue with each other.

-Hospitals will be less able to bankrupt you or your family.
+Hospitals will be less able to bankrupt your family.